nicoddemus/cit/README.md

 ### init

 This command is responsible for configuring Jenkins jobs.
-The command will ask you the name of the source job, which is be taken a template for feature jobs.
+The command will ask you the name of the source job, which will be taken as a template for feature jobs.
 After that you have to inform the job name pattern.

 Tips:
 * You can insert as many job templates as you want (e.g. one for each platform).